 There were no changes to the Initiatives List at this time.
+No further discussion followed.

 This item was placed on hold for later in the meeting so that the guest speakers could make their presentation.

 A. FDEM Mitigation Bureau, "How a Project Becomes a Contract"